Masterpiece Story: The Anatomy Lesson of Dr. Nicolaes Tulp by Rembrandt van Rijn

-Rembrandt painted this group portrait of seven surgeons and the physician Nicolaes Tulp in 1632 - he was only 26 years old then.
+Rembrandt painted this group portrait of seven surgeons and the physician Nicolaes Tulp in 1632.
+He was only 26 years old at that point.
 Nicolaes Tulp was a famous doctor, the head of the Guild of Surgeons.
 He trained Amsterdam surgeons at practical demonstrations in the anatomy theatre twice a week.
-But once in a year there was one public autopsy, conducted in the winter because the stench of the body would have been unbearable at any other time.
+But once a year there was one public autopsy, conducted in the winter because the stench of the body would have been unbearable at any other time.
 It was the occasion that Rembrandt made his famous painting.

-Anatomy lessons were a social event in the 17th century, taking place in lecture rooms that were actual theatres, with students, colleagues and the general public being permitted to attend on payment of an entrance fee.
+Anatomy lessons were a social event in the 17th century, taking place in lecture rooms that were actual anatomical theaters, with students, colleagues, and the general public being permitted to attend after paying an entrance fee.

-The names of the men portrayed in the picture are listed on the piece of paper held by the man at the back.
-They paid a lot of money to be portrayed there - from time perspective it seems it was a wise decision.
-What’s more interesting, the more central figures (in this case, Dr. Tulp) probably paid more, even twice as much.
+The names of the sitters portrayed in the picture are listed on the piece of paper held by the man at the back.
+They paid a lot of money to be painted there, now it seems it was a wise decision… What’s more interesting, the more central figures (in this case also Dr. Tulp) probably paid more, even twice as much.